In this Instarem amaze card review, we’ll break down the amaze card changes and determine if the amaze card is still worth its salt.

 Is the Instarem amaze card still amazing?

-Although the cashback part of the equation isn’t as attractive as it used to be, the amaze card is a superbly convenient addition to anyone’s wallet, particularly so if you’re a frequent traveller or if you spend in foreign currencies predominantly.
+Although the cashback part of the equation isn’t as attractive as it used to be, the amaze card is a convenient addition to anyone’s wallet, particularly if you’re a frequent traveller or spend in foreign currencies predominantly.

-Apart from letting you enjoy competitive FX rates, and avoid FX fees, all while letting you earn credit card rewards, the cherry on top would be that there’s no need to top up or have funds locked up in the account.
+Apart from letting you enjoy competitive FX rates, you could also earn credit card rewards.
+The cherry on top would be that there’s no need to top up or have funds locked up in the account.

 Lastly, amaze currently only supports Mastercards; if you have a Visa credit or debit card, you won't be able to collect reward points, cashback, or miles on your card.